ClickHouse/ClickHouse/docs/zh/sql_reference/dictionaries/external_dictionaries/external_dicts_dict_sources.md

 ))
 ```

-Setting fields:
+设置字段:

 -   `host` – The ClickHouse host.
 If it is a local host, the query is processed without any network activity.
-To improve fault tolerance, you can create a [Distributed](../../../engines/table_engines/special/distributed.md) table and enter it in subsequent configurations.
+To improve fault tolerance, you can create a [分布](../../../engines/table_engines/special/distributed.md) 表并在后续配置中输入它。
 -   `port` – The port on the ClickHouse server.
 -   `user` – Name of the ClickHouse user.
 -   `password` – Password of the ClickHouse user.
 -   `db` – Name of the database.
 -   `table` – Name of the table.
 -   `where` – The selection criteria.
 May be omitted.
 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
-Read more in the section [Updating dictionaries](external_dicts_dict_lifetime.md).
+Read more in the section [更新字典](external_dicts_dict_lifetime.md).

 ### Mongodb {#dicts-external_dicts_dict_sources-mongodb}

-Example of settings:
+设置示例:

 ``` xml
 <source>